OpenVPN/openvpn3-linux/docs/man/openvpn3-as.1.rst

 -h, --help            show this help message and exit

 --autologin
-                      Download the auto-login profile (default: user-login
+                      Download the auto-login profile (default:
-                      profile).
-The auto-login profile will not ask the user for credentials before connecting to the Access Server, but this feature may not be available for all user profiles.
+                      ``user-login`` profile).
+The auto-login profile will
+                      not ask the user for credentials before connecting to the Access Server, but this feature may not be available for all user profiles.

 --impersistent
-                      Do not import the configuration profile as a persistent profile (default: persistent)
+                      Do not import the configuration profile as a persistent profile (default: ``persistent``)

 --name CONFIG-NAME
                       Override the automatically generated profile name
-                      (default: AS:$servername)
+                      (default: :code:`AS:$servername`)

 --username USERNAME
                       Username to use for OpenVPN Access Server login